 authors and an economist at the University of California, San Diego.
 “It doesn’t mean there is no role, but we don’t see the government in the business of subsidizing people to remodel their kitchens,” he says.
 In addition, the professors looked at the solar consumer–what types of people live in solar homes.
 Don’t look for solar installations in small homes in poor minority neighborhoods.
 Instead, neighborhoods where solar panels have been installed are richer, whiter, more educated, have more registered Democrats, and have larger homes, the study found.
 When everyone in the household is a registered liberal and the household contributes to environmental causes, the probability of being in a solar home increases even more.
 Despite the fact that true environmentalists should be minimizing their footprint, homes with solar are bigger, have more bedrooms and bathrooms and are more likely to have a view and a pool.
 Why should the “green” neighborhoods with high levels of Prius penetration have a solar premium while neighborhoods with a large share of trucks don’t?
 “In the same way as driving a Prius, with solar panels, you’re advertising that you’re green and virtuous,” Graff Zivin says.
 Co-author Matthew Kahn, an economist at the University of California at Los Angeles, says the solar premium will just get bigger in California if the state allows people to sell excess power back to the grid, or if it introduces real-time pricing (with the introduction of smart meters) where households will be exposed to high kilowatt rates and solar panels will be more valuable.

 Fact: These days the media loves to hype emerging technologies, but the truth is we're still using the same solar technology we were back in the 1960's.
 Since then, solar has become only moderately more efficient (unlike computers or cellphones which experience dramatic improvements in short periods of time).
-Given this stable technology profile and the 30 percent federal solar tax credit (plus many state incentive programs) solar makes sense right now.
+Given this stable technology profile and the 26 percent federal solar tax credit (plus many state incentive programs) the best time to go solar is right now.
 Once installed, your panels will continue to work for decades.

 Fact: Nearly all modern solar panel systems are grid tied which means they're connected to the conventional electricity grid.
 Your system generates power during the day and excess is fed back into the grid through a system called net metering.
 When this happens, your meter spins backwards and your utility company credits you for that power.
 At night or on overcast days, you'll use grid power, but you don't generally get charged for it because of all the credit you've generated.
 This grid tied method tends to be the most convenient for homeowners.
 Batteries are an option for those who really want them, but they're expensive, bulky, and have to be replaced every five to ten years.